econia-labs/econia-v5/doc/architecture.md

    quote-only outside of liquidity pool operations.

 ### Eviction

+1. Markets `SHALL` permit a fixed number of orders per side, for example 1000.

+1. Orders `SHALL` be evicted if the ratio formed by their price and the best ask or bid price exceeds a fixed value, for example 10.

+1. When an order is placed, the head and tail of the book for the given side `SHALL` be checked, and evicted if they are below the minimum post size for the market.

 1. Eviction from the middle of the price-time queue `MAY` be incentivized via an eviction bounty program via a public API, where bounty hunters need to pay a